Dr Debbie Kolb runs her own private family medicine practice.

 What have you seen change in private practice over your career?

 I practiced with my original partner for 16 years until he retired at age 78.
-After that, we were finally able to make the switch from paper charts to the Electronic Health Record- that was big!
+After that, we were finally able to make the switch from paper charts to an Electronic Health Record- that was big!
 When I first started out, we were still admitting patients to the hospital but that slowly gave way to the rise of the Hospitalists.
-It was a trade-off but one that has served me well as it allowed me to adjust my schedule to be at school events and ball games.
+It was a trade-off, but one that has served me well as it allowed me to adjust my schedule to be at school events and ball games.
 However, when you are no longer in the hospital, you lose the camaraderie of the physician’s lounge, so it behooves you to make more of an effort to attend events where you can network with your colleagues.
-I was recruited to serve with our local medical society and have found that to be one of the most rewarding experiences of my career.
+I was recruited to serve on the Executive Board of our local medical society and have found that to be one of the most rewarding experiences of my career.
 I believe advocating for physicians in general and family medicine in particular at the state and national level is critically important.
-As the saying goes, "If you are not at the table, then you are on the menu!"
+As the saying goes, "If you are not at the table, then you are on the menu!”

 What key lessons did you learn that you wish you would have known earlier?

-What three tips would you tell those who are looking at options for the first job in family medicine?
+What tips would you tell those who are looking at options for the first job in family medicine?

 1. Prioritize your home life.